coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4d_RMarkdown_Components_Embedded_Code.md

 ![eval T echo T](Embedded_Display_Items/evalT_echoT.png)

 Using `eval = TRUE` and `echo = FALSE` will run the code chunk when the R Markdown file is processed, but only show the result of the code in the final output.
-For the above example, this would display in HTML format as:
+For the above example, this would display in a HTML output as:

 ![eval T echo F](Embedded_Display_Items/evalT_echoF.png)

 Just having the result of a code chunk in the output but not the code itself is particularly useful when wanting to display figures produced using R code.
 Nevertheless, it can also be helful sometimes to display the contents of code chunk in the output but not have it ran when the `.Rmd` file is processed, for example when drafting and debugging code, or simply show example code without running it.
 In which case, the combination of `eval = FALSE` and `echo = TRUE` can be used.
-For the above example, this would display in HTML format as:
+For the above example, this would display in a HTML output as:

 ![eval F echo T](Embedded_Display_Items/evalF_echoT.png)